department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions.md

 ---

-Do you have health problems that started—or got worse—while you were serving in the military?
-If yes, you may be able to get VA support (known as disability compensation or benefits) for these health problems.
+Do you have illnesses or injuries that started—or got worse—while you were serving in the military?
+If you do, you may be able to get disability compensation or benefits.

 <div class="call-out" markdown="0">

-### Can I get disability compensation from VA?
+### Can I get disability benefits from VA?

--Yes, if:
+You may be able to get disability benefits if you have a current illness or injury (known as a condition) that affects your body or mind and:

- -- You have a current health problem that affects your body or mind, **and** -- You got sick or injured while serving in the military—and can link the health problem you have now to this illness or injury, **or**
+- You got sick or injured while serving in the military—and can link your condition to this illness or injury, **or**
- -- You had a health problem before you joined the military—and serving made it worse
+- You had an illness or injury before you joined the military—and serving made it worse

 <br>

 ### Who's covered?

 - Veterans
-- Dependents of Veterans
+- Qualified dependents

 </div>

 ### What kind of disability benefits can I get?

 -	Health care
--	Financial support (monthly payments)
+-	Compensation (payments)

 ### How do I get these benefits?

 You’ll need to apply for benefits.
-When you apply, you‘ll have to show that your health problems were likely caused by—or got worse because of—your service.
+When you apply, you‘ll have to show that your conditions were likely caused by—or got worse because of—your service.

-#### What health problems are covered by these benefits?
+#### What conditions are covered by these benefits?

-You may be able to get support for health problems such as:
+You may be able to get benefits for conditions such as:

 - Chronic (long-lasting) back pain
 - Breathing problems or lung disease